-The OC Help Center provides information about getting started in college as well as class schedules and other basic facts about the campus and programs of study.
-The center also sponsors campus tours, outreach programs to area junior high and high schools and participates in community projects.
-The OC Help Center staff is available to assist potential and current students with general questions about the college.
+The OC Pathways Advising Center provides information about getting started in college as well as class schedules and other basic facts about the campus and programs of study.
+The OC Pathways Advising Center staff is available to assist potential and current students with general questions about the college.

-The OC Help Center also exists to help students make decisions and solve problems.
+The OC Pathways Advising Center also exists to help students make decisions and solve problems.
 Some of the services available to students are academic advisement, admissions/transfer information, crisis referral, and help with career guidance.

 Assistance is free and confidential.
-Any problems or concerns that interfere with the attainment of academic, career, technical, and workforce or personal goals can be discussed with a Student Success Coach of the student's choice.
+Any problems or concerns that interfere with the attainment of academic, career, technical, and workforce or personal goals can be discussed with a Student Success Coach.

 The center is located in Room 204 of the Saulsbury Campus Center.
 Students can schedule an appointment with a Student Success Coach by calling 432-335-6433, but walk-in students are also accommodated.
 Periodically, special activities, programs and structured group experiences will be offered as well.
-Online advising is also available by going to the Odessa College web site under "Students."
+Online advising is also available by appointment.